 - Create standardized integration protocols for common healthcare systems

-Conclusion: Your Healthcare App Success Framework
+Conclusion: Healthcare App Requirements Summary

 - User-centric design that prioritizes safety and simplicity